-During the 2021 Financial Year, the Charters Towers Gold Project remained the Company's prime focus.
+During the 2022 Financial Year, the Charters Towers Gold Project remained the Company's prime focus.
 The Project comprises of the very large gold deposits, as set out in the Technical Report: Mineral Resources and Ore Reserves 2020 (See ASX announcement dated 9 December 2020 Mineral Resources and Ore Reserves 2020).
 Citigold's Mineral Resources and Ore Reserves for the overall Gold Project are reported in accordance with the Australiasian JORC Reporting Code 2012.
-Mineral Resources and Ore Reserves were updated during the financial year.
 The critical assumptions and technical parameters underpinning the estimates continue to apply and have not materially changed.
 There was no gold production during the year with all the project sites and assets being maintained in care and maintenance ready for recommencement of mining operations.